plantevolution/protocols/DNA_extraction_CTAB_small_scale.md

 25. Remove the top layer and transfer to new tubes.
 You are now ready to PCR.
 26. Optional: Divide sample into aliquots.
 One in -20C, the other in -80 for long-term storage.

-> **Note**: if you will be doing lots of PCR within the week (three to five days is fine) it is best to keep the DNA in the fridge at 4 C. The constant cycle of freezing and thawing shears the DNA, and will eventually make it useless.''''' '''
+> **Note**: if you will be doing lots of PCR within the week (three to five days is fine) it is best to keep the DNA in the fridge at 4 C. The constant cycle of freezing and thawing shears the DNA, and will eventually make it useless.

 ## Solutions